sagar431/mlops_pratice/README.md

 ## API Documentation

 API documentation is available at http://127.0.0.1:8000/docs when the server is running.

+---
+Last updated: March 21, 2025